Top 20 Tourist Places to Visit in Bhutan

 This temple has a long history since 746 AD.
 At that time, Sendah Gyab, the king of Bumthang invited Guru Padmasambhava from Nepal to Bhutan.
 The reason for this invitation was that the local demon cursed the king for a bad disease, and the king's health was deteriorating.
 Upon receiving the invitation, Guru Rinpoche set out to Bhutan, meditated in a cave, and finally subdued the local demon Shelging Karpo and regained the king's soul.

 Master Padmasambhava left an imprint of his body in this cave.
 This is also the origin of the temple's name.
 Kur means body, and jey means imprint.
 You can see it in the temple's oldest cave.
-The big cypress trees behind the temple is said to have sprouted from Guru Rinpoche's walking stick.
+The big cypress trees behind the temple are said to have sprouted from Guru Rinpoche's walking stick.
 So this place has become a holy site.

 - Tourist Spot Address: Bumthang